-Compliance Period - The period of 15 taxable years, commencing on the first day of the taxable year in which any building that is part of the Housing Credit development is placed in service or, if deferred by election of the owner of the Housing Credit development, the first day of the next calendar year, but only if the building is a qualified low-income building as of the close of the first year of such period.
+Compliance Period - The period of 15 taxable years, commencing on the first day of the taxable year in which any building that is part of the Housing Credit Development is placed in service or, if deferred by election of the Owner of the Housing Credit Development, the first day of the next calendar year, but only if the building is a qualified low-income building as of the close of the first year of such period.
+This definition may be revised under the land use restrictive covenants for a longer duration based on Applicant's election under Section 14 and Section 20.

-Concerted Community Revitalization Plan (CRP) - A document that assesses the health and potential prosperity of an area through public interaction and assessment of the physical, social and economic health of the citizenry, businesses, infrastructure and built environment in the area.
-A CRP must contain all of the following:
+Concerted Community Revitalization Plan (CCRP) - A document that assesses the health and potential prosperity of an area through public interaction and assessment of the physical, social and economic health of the citizenry, businesses, infrastructure, and built environment in the area.
+A CRPCCRP must contain all of the following:

-- 1. A target area with clearly defined geographic boundaries. - 2.
-A defined role for the lead and/or convening organization that will coordinate all other partners' efforts and monitor plan progress. - 3.
-A steering committee or coalition that is representative of the community and is charged with guiding the process. - 4.
+- 1. A target area with clearly defined geographic boundaries. - A defined role for the lead and/or convening organization that will coordinate all other partners' efforts and monitor plan progress. - A steering committee or coalition that is representative of the community and is charged with guiding the process. - 4.
 A survey of current conditions, a needs assessment and/or an asset map that defines community assets upfront and clearly identifies challenges to be addressed.
 The data should include demographics, economic vitality, and public investment. - 5.
-Public meetings and surveys to identify the citizen and business' vision for the neighborhood/target area. - 6.
-Minimum elements the plan should address include Housing, Education, Infrastructure and Economic Development. - 7.
-Defined outcomes and objectives based both on data and community outreach.
+Public meetings and surveys to identify the citizen and business' vision for the neighborhood/target - Minimum elements the plan should address include Housing, Education, Infrastructure and Economic Development. - Defined outcomes and objectives based both on data and community outreach.
 Outcomes should be realistic and responsive to the interests of the community. - 8.
 A set of strategies to achieve the outcomes. - 9.
 A proposed timeline for implementation of strategies. - 10.
-Proposed funding for implementation. - 11.
-Continued evaluation of progress, allowing periodic assessment of what is working, what is not and where adjustments are needed. - 12.
+Proposed funding for implementation.

+- 11. Continued evaluation of progress, allowing periodic assessment of what is working, what is not and where adjustments are needed. - 12.
 Approval of the plan from the appropriate local entity.

-Conditional 42(m) Letter - A letter issued by THDA to applicants seeking 4% Housing Credit in conjunction with uncommitted Multifamily Tax-Exempt Bond Authority.
+Conditional 42(m) Letter - A letter issued by THDA to Applicants seeking a determination of 4% Housing Credit in conjunction with uncommitted Multifamily Tax-Exempt Bond Authority.

-Construction Schedule - A document showing work to be performed, resources to perform the work and timeframes in which the work is expected to be performed.
-The Construction Schedule should reflect all the work associated with delivering a Housing Credit development on time.
+Construction Schedule - A document showing work to be performed, resources to perform the work, and timeframes in which the work is expected to be performed.
+The Construction Schedule should reflect all the work associated with delivering a Housing Credit Development on time.